Ultimate-String-Analysis-Tool/USAT/README.md

 ## Contributions
-This project is in its early stage of development, but contributions are always welcome, including bug fixes, new tools, framework ideas, etc.
+This project is in its early stage of development, but contributions are always welcome, from bug fixes to new tools and even low-level framework ideas and suggestions.